Josh Chetwynd: Baseball career

 Chetwynd's baseball career included stints at the NCAA Division I college level, professional baseball in the United States and Europe and international play for the Great Britain national baseball team.
 He competed for four years at Northwestern University in the Big Ten conference.
 He was named to Academic All Big Ten teams twice as a catcher.
 Following graduation in 1993, he signed a professional contract with the Zanesville Greys in the independent Frontier League.
 The team won the first-ever Frontier League championship that year, but Chetwynd was released midway through the season.

 Although he grew up in Los Angeles, Chetwynd was born in London, England.
 Beginning in 1996, he had a 10-year career as a member of the Great Britain national squad.
 He would represent GB in five European Championships (1996, 1999, 2001, 2003, 2005).
 His best performances came in 1996 and 2001.
 At the 1996 European (B-Pool) Championships he hit .412 with a .706 slugging percentage.
 The team won the gold medal at that event to earn elevation into the top tier of European baseball.
 At the top level in 2001 he hit .353 at the championships held in Germany.

 In 2003, Chetwynd played a season as a professional in Sweden's Elitserien, helping Oskarshamn to a share of the regular season title.
 He finished his career playing in Great Britain's top league.
 As a player-coach, he led the London Mets to two national championships (2007, 2008).
 In 2009, his final season, he won a third championship as a member of the Bracknell Blazers.
 In the finals that year, he went 5-for-5 with 4 RBI.
 Overall, he hit .440 over six seasons in Great Britain's highest domestic league.

 In 2014, he was inducted into the British Baseball Hall of Fame.

 Sports Agent

-He negotiated the largest international amateur free agent contract for a European player, a $1.3 million deal with the Kansas City Royals for Italy's Marten Gasparini.
+Chetwynd negotiated the largest international amateur free agent contract for a European player, a $1.3 million deal with the Kansas City Royals for Italy's Marten Gasparini.
 Chetwynd also served as an agent for Gift Ngoepe, who became the first-ever African player to reach the Major Leagues.